-When the 2019 King County Comprehensive Solid Waste Management Plan is approved, Kirkland will need to work towards new goals.
+Under the 2019 King County Comprehensive Solid Waste Management Plan, Kirkland will need to work towards new goals.

 - It sets a target for the proportion of waste that's recycled and composted versus thrown away in the landfill - called recycling diversion rate of 70%.
 Currently Kirkland’s combined single family, multifamily, and commercial recycling diversion rate is about 46%.

 - Kirkland residents currently throw away about 8.1 pounds of material each week, while the plan’s waste disposal target would be 5.1 pounds.